betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 *Third of a three-part series to commemorate the 50th anniversary of the Moon landings.*

-In the Apollo program, the computer *users* were first and foremost the astronauts who had to fly the vehicles the AGC controlled.
+In the Apollo program, the *end-users* were first and foremost the astronauts who had to fly the vehicles the AGC controlled.
 Among the astronauts there were widely varying perspectives about how much and what kind of control they would yield to this new technology.